skyxuji/voyage/README.md

                                                       Voyage
                                            Voyage is a discord moderation bot About
-  - Voyage is a simple moderation bot built to remove racial slurs or unwanted terms
+  - Voyage is a simple moderation bot
   - Built with Python Version 3.12 and Discord.py Library